-Global Africa Region Americas Region Asia Region European Region MedWet Continue to promote the use of the Undertake or arrange Ramsar Participate in and/or facilitate RAMs mechanism as resources Advisory Missions with the Advisory Missions, with the Advisory Missions, with the Advisory Missions, with the Ramsar Advisory Missions in the allow, engaging the assistance, as participation of partners as participation of partners as participation of partners as participation of partners and Mediterranean region. required, of external organisations, appropriate. appropriate. appropriate IUCN as appropriate bodies or individuals.
-Continue to pursue opportunities for join missions where sites are also listed under the World Heritage Convention.
+Global Africa Region Americas Region Asia Region European Region MedWet Continue to promote the use of the Undertake or arrange Ramsar Participate in and/or facilitate RAM mechanism as resources Advisory Missions with the Advisory Missions, with the Advisory Missions, with the Advisory Missions, with the Ramsar Advisory Missions in the allow, engaging the assistance, as participation of partners as participation of partners as participation of partners as participation of partners and Mediterranean region, as required, of external organizations, appropriate. appropriate. appropriate IUCN as appropriate requested by the Bureau. bodies or individuals.
+Continue to pursue opportunities for joint missions where sites are also listed under the World Heritage Convention.